stakater/kubestackplus-docs/content/for-developers/explanation/deploying-secrets.md

                       property: api_private_key
             ```

-        1. Now open up the tenant path in Vault and add a secret named [app-name]-ssh-creds.
-Add a key api_private_key.
+        1. Now open up the tenant path in Vault and add a secret named `[app-name]-ssh-creds`.
+Add a key `api_private_key`.
 The value should have a private ssh key that has access to your application repository as well as you `apps-gitops-config` repository.
         1. Assuming you have already set up the `apps-gitops-config` repository, you should be able to see the secret deployed to your tenant's build namespace

 1. `[app-name]-git-webhook-creds`